mozilla/uniffi-rs/docs/manual/src/internals/object_references.md

  - The foreign-language code passes the raw pointer back to the Rust code, conceptually passing a "borrow" of the `Arc<>` to the Rust scaffolding.
  - The Rust side calls `Arc::from_raw` to convert the pointer into an an `Arc<>`
  - It wraps the `Arc` in `std::mem::ManuallyDrop<>`, which we never actually drop.
-This is because the Rust side is are borrowing the Arc and shouldn't run the destructor and decrement the reference count.
+This is because the Rust side is borrowing the Arc and shouldn't run the destructor and decrement the reference count.
- - The `Arc<>` is cloned and returned to the Rust code
+ - The `Arc<>` is cloned and passed to the Rust code

 Finally, when the foreign-language code frees the instance, it passes the raw pointer a special destructor function so that the Rust code can